rictic/code_swarm/README.markdown

 A git fork of the main code_swarm repository is maintained at <http://github.com/rictic/code_swarm/tree/master>

-This fork contains a number of patches which improve the speed of `code_swarm` significantly, as well as the `code_swarm` executable, which makes visualizing a new project on Linux and the Mac a one-step process.
+This fork contains a number of patches which improve the speed of code_swarm significantly, as well as an executable, which makes running code_swarm a one-step process.

 To obtain a clone of the repository, simply use: